·

 STAYING THERE

-During our visit, we opted to stay in an Airbnb called Le Grenier du Jardin located in Pontorson.
+When planning a visit to Mont Saint-Michel, finding suitable accommodation is crucial for a comfortable and memorable experience.
+While there are lodging options available on the island itself, such as hotels and guesthouses, sleeping on the Mont comes with a hefty price tag.
+Another popular choice is to stay in nearby towns like Pontorson, where the range of accommodations is wider, with better quality and service.
+During our first visit, we opted to stay in an Airbnb called Le Grenier du Jardin located in Pontorson.
 This charming accommodation provided us with a cozy and homely atmosphere, allowing us to unwind after a day of exploration.
 Pontorson, situated just a short drive away from Mont Saint-Michel, offered convenient access to the island while also providing a quieter and more relaxed environment compared to the bustling tourist crowds on the island.

 EATING THERE

-• La Mère Poulard: Famous for its iconic omelettes cooked over an open fire, La Mère Poulard offers meals ranging from €20 to €40 per person.
+• La Mère Poulard: Renowned for its legendary omelettes cooked over an open fire, La Mère Poulard offers a diverse menu with meals priced between 20 and 40 EUR per person, catering to various tastes and preferences.

 • Au Pèlerin: A cozy snack bar with picturesque views of the bay, Au Pèlerin is known for its simple menu featuring pizzas and sandwiches.
-Prices here usually range from €10 to €20 per person.
+Prices here usually range from 10 and 20 EUR per person.

-Additionally, in Pontorson, you can indulge in delicious salted galettes and crêpes at Le Grillon, typically priced between €10 and €20.
+Additionally, in Pontorson, you can indulge in delicious salted galettes and crêpes at Le Grillon, typically priced between 10 and 20 EUR.
 This local gem comes highly recommended by locals for its affordable yet tasty offerings.

 We'd love to hear your impressions, thoughts, and tips on visiting the Muggle world's version of Hogwarts.
 Have you had a chance to visit Mont-Saint-Michel yet?
 Please share your comments with us in the section below.
 We're excited to read your feedback!